Robert Joseph McManus: Bishop of Worcester

-McManus criticized the College of the Holy Cross in Worcester for renting out "sacred space" to the Massachusetts Alliance on Teen Pregnancy for workshops.
+In 2007, McManus criticized the College of the Holy Cross in Worcester for renting out "sacred space" to the Massachusetts Alliance on Teen Pregnancy for workshops.
 He said that the Alliance taught subjects that violated the teachings of the Catholic Church.
-On October 10, 2007, he issued a statement making known his criticisms of the conference. and stated that the college might lose its designation as a Catholic institution.
+On October 10, 2007, McManus stated that the college might lose its designation as a Catholic institution.
 Holy Cross President Michael C. McFarland said that the college had contractual obligations to the Alliance and would not cancel its agreement.

-In April 2012, McManus asked Anna Maria College in Paxton, Massachusetts, to rescind an invitation to Victoria Kennedy to speak at its commencement ceremony, citing her views on abortion rights for women and same sex marriage.
+In April 2012, McManus asked Anna Maria College in Paxton, Massachusetts, to rescind an invitation to attorney Victoria Kennedy to speak at its commencement ceremony, citing her views on abortion rights for women and same sex marriage.
 On May 4, 2012, the college agreed to disinvite Kennedy, but also rescinded its commencement invitation to McManus, stating that his presence at the ceremony would be a "distraction".

+McManus was arrested on May 4, 2013, in Narragansett, Rhode Island, for drunken driving, leaving the scene of an accident, and refusing a chemical sobriety test.
+At 10:30 pm, McManus had been involved in a crash with another vehicle, then fled the scene.
+The other driver followed him and called the police.
+They arrested McManus 20 minutes later at his family home in Narragansett.
+McManus, a Rhode Island native, shares a family home with his siblings in Narragansett.
+He later stated:I made a terrible error in judgment by driving after having consumed alcohol with dinner.
+There is no excuse for the mistake I made, only a commitment to make amends and accept the consequences of my action.
+More importantly, I ask forgiveness from the good people whom I serve, as well as my family and friends, in the Diocese of Worcester and the Diocese of Providence.

-On August 25, 2020, Pope Francis appointed McManus apostolic administrator for the Diocese of Springfield in Massachusetts while continuing as bishop of Worcester.
-The diocese became "vacant" with the appointment of Bishop Mitchell T. Rozanski as archbishop of St. Louis.
-McManus' term as apostolic administrator ended on December 14, 2020, with the installation of a new bishop in Springfield.
+On August 25, 2020, Pope Francis appointed McManus as apostolic administrator for the Diocese of Springfield in Massachusetts while continuing as bishop of Worcester.
+The diocese had become "vacant" with the appointment of Bishop Mitchell T. Rozanski as archbishop of St. Louis.
+McManus's term as apostolic administrator ended on December 14, 2020, with the installation of a new bishop in Springfield.

-On October 1, 2020, McManus and the Diocese of Worcester were named in a sexual abuse lawsuit filed by a former parishioner.
-The plaintiff alleged that Thomas E. Mahoney, a diocesan priest, had groomed and abused him and other boys in the early 1970s at various locations in Worcester and Boylston, Massachusetts.
+On October 1, 2020, McManus and diocese were named in a sexual abuse lawsuit filed by a former parishioner.
+The plaintiff alleged that Reverend Thomas E. Mahoney had groomed and abused him and other boys in the early 1970s at various locations in Worcester and Boylston, Massachusetts.
 The lawsuit accused the diocese of failing to stop Mahoney's alleged crimes.
 After the lawsuit was filed, McManus suspended Mahoney, who had already retired, from any ministerial duties.